gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_grid.rst

 columnconfigure and rowconfigure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| This is not recommended, except for special use cases, such as when designing GUIs that need to adapt to different screen sizes.
+| This may be useful when designing GUIs that need to adapt to different screen sizes.
 | The allows widgets to stretch in size when the window is resized.
 | Use the columnconfigure() and rowconfigure() methods to specify the weight of a column and a row of a grid.